The Atacama Cosmology Telescope: Modeling the Gas Thermodynamics in BOSS CMASS galaxies from Kinematic and Thermal Sunyaev-Zel'dovich Measurements: Results

 Using the posterior distributions of the fit parameters we obtain profiles of the gas density and thermal pressure from Eqs.\ \ref{eq:eq_obb}-\ref{eq:pth_eq_obb}, and estimate the electron temperature profile as $\rm{T_e = P_e / (n_e k_{\rm B})}$, where we calculate $\rm{P_e}$ and $\rm{n_e}$ from Eq.\ \ref{eq:el_prof}.
-Figure \ref{fig:Te_prof} shows the median (black line) and the 2$\sigma$ range (blue band) of the models obtained from the MCMC chains.
-We constrain the temperature profile at more than $4\sigma$ in the first two radial bins, i.e. within approximately the virial radius, at better than $2\sigma$ within $\sim2R_{\rm vir}$ and less than $2\sigma$ at larger radii.
+Figure \ref{fig:Te_prof} shows the median (black line) and the 2$\sigma$ range (blue band) of the models obtained from the MCMC chains. \old{We constrain the temperature profile at more than $6\sigma$ in the first two radial bins, i.e. within approximately the virial radius, and better than $3\sigma$ within $\sim2R_{\rm vir}$.
+We still have $2\sigma$ constraints at $\sim3R_{\rm vir}$, but less than $2\sigma$ at larger radii.
+We find a decreasing temperature profile from $(8.3\pm0.9)\times10^6$~K ($0.70\pm0.08$~keV) to $(1.0\pm1.8)\times10^6$~K ($0.09\pm0.15$~keV) in our radial range.} We constrain the temperature profile at more than $4\sigma$ in the first two radial bins, i.e. within approximately the virial radius, at better than $2\sigma$ within $\sim2R_{\rm vir}$ and less than $2\sigma$ at larger radii.
 We find a decreasing temperature profile from $(1.3\pm0.2)\times10^7$~K ($1.1\pm0.1$~keV) to $(1.8\pm2.4)\times10^6$~K ($0.2\pm0.2$~keV) in our radial range.
 These values are overall consistent with the mean electron temperature estimated by \cite{schaan+20} as the ratio of tSZ and kSZ measurements for each aperture photometry radius.
 For reference, we compute the expected virial temperature as $T_{\rm vir}=\mu m_{\rm p} G M_{\rm 200}/2 k_{\rm B} R_{200}$ \cite{MVW2010}, assuming a singular isothermal sphere of gas of mass equal to the the mean mass of our CMASS sample ($M_{\rm 200}=3.3\times10^{13} M_\odot$), where $\mu\approx1.14$ is the mean molecular weight for a fully ionized medium with primordial abundances.
 We get $T_{\rm vir}=1.7\times10^7$ K, that is of the same order of magnitude of our measured profile.
 In a recent paper, \cite{Lim+20} compare gas profiles and temperatures obtained from \emph{Planck} SZ cross-correlation measurements of halos in the Sloan Digital Sky Survey (SDSS \cite{sdss}) at $z\sim0$, with different cosmological simulations.
 We note that our temperature measurements are higher, although not directly comparable because the samples are different and the scales involved in the analysis are different, mostly dictated by the different resolution of \emph{Planck} and ACT.